 When placement of the child with the adoptive family is determined, 4Kids will work with the current placement and new placement on a plan to successfully move the child to their new home.
-Special care will be taken to assure that the child and Network Provider have ample time to ensure the child is able to say appropriate good-byes or to complete services as needed.
+Special care will be taken to ensure that the child and Network Provider have ample time to allow appropriate good-byes or to complete services as needed.

-Adoptive Placement Service requirements
+Adoptive Placement Service Requirements

 Placement stability, and eventual permanency for the child, is critical during the adoptive placement process.
-Needed supports and services are reviewed with the family, and 4Kids will work closely with the Network Provider to oversee the placement and monitor for success or change of any potential service needs.
+Needed support and services are reviewed with the family, and 4Kids will work closely with the Network Provider to oversee the placement and monitor for success or change of any potential service needs.
 The Network Provider is responsible for managing all services (including but not limited to monthly post-placement supervision) to prepare and support adoptive placements.
 The Network Provider will provide documentation of these services to 4Kids for inclusion in their adoption record.